ecoruh/skein/README.md

 The following functions are currently available from the skein add-on.

 ### hash
-The method `echo` takes a string argument and returns a 512-bit (64-byte) hash value in a Buffer object produced from it.
+The method `hash` takes a string argument and returns a 512-bit (64-byte) hash value in a Buffer object produced from it.

 ```javascript
  var crypto = new skein.Crypto();